bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   Set the ID.
 This is currently utilized by the SAMP block to set the default ID if it is not specifically set.

-+ subfigure:1

-  This option is used exclusively by "figure" float, although it might extend to other floats in the figure.

-  Without it, a figure would treat each image as itself without any subcaptions.
-Thus each image will be arranged such that they each "floats" from left to right, and then wrap to the next line.
-When there isn't space around it anymore.

-  When this option is set to 1 the figure environment would treat each images as a "subfigure", such that they each would have a sub-caption, that goes underneath each image.

 + n:2

   This option is used currently by the "columns" float to express the number